grafana/tutorials/content/tutorials/iis.md

 Download and install the URL Rewrite module for IIS: https://www.iis.net/downloads/microsoft/url-rewrite

+You will also need the Application Request Routing (ARR) module for IIS for proxy forwarding

+Download and install ARR module for IIS: https://www.iis.net/downloads/microsoft/application-request-routing

 ## Grafana Config

 The Grafana config can be set by creating a file named `custom.ini` in the `conf` subdirectory of your Grafana installation.
 See the [installation instructions](http://docs.grafana.org/installation/windows/#configure) for more details.